Nat-As/togglbot/README.md

-# TogglBot
+# TogglBot poc
-A simple http bot in python and shell that uses the toggl API (Python version: https://github.com/Nat-As/togglbot.py)
+A simple proof of concept http bot in python and shell that uses the toggl API (Python version: https://github.com/Nat-As/togglbot.py)

 ## Summary
 A python bot that automatically submits psuedo-random info into a scheduler field on toggl. (www.toggl.com)